 Now that we know what estimated tax penalties are and who has to pay, the next question usually is when are they due?

 So as we already explained, tax payments are due 4 times per year and it’s usually due on the 15th of the next quarter.

-So in the beginning of 2020, the schedule was set up like this.
+So at the beginning of 2020, the schedule was set up like this.